-Everyone has to start somewhere, but be wary of a detailier without a professional location.
-A detailier’s shop should be clean, organized, and well lit.
-If using a mobile detailer they should appear professional, especially when showing up to your home of business.
+Everyone has to begin somewhere, but it’s important to be cautious of a detailer who doesn’t have a professional location.
+A detailer’s shop should be clean, organized, and well-lit.
+If using a mobile detailer, they should appear professional, especially when showing up to your business space.

-A detailer shouldn’t hesitate to if you want to know what products and tools they use, or to answer any questions you might have.
-Social media is a great way to look at examples of previous work.
+A detailer shouldn’t hesitate to answer any questions you might have.
+Social media is the right way to look at examples of previous work.

 3. Tools

-A professional should be able to answer product questions and have professional grade materials.
+A professional must be able to answer product questions and have professional-grade materials.
 Not all products are created equal.
-A professional should know how to use each product, and what product(s) to use for specific issues.
+A professional will know how to use each product and what product(s) to use for specific issues.

 For example, how to properly remove certain contaminants, like pollen or iron, from the paint safely.

-A good shop will stand behind their work.
-There are some processes that simply cannot be guaranteed.
-No professional will guarantee that they’ll be able to fix imperfections without seeing your vehicle in person.
+A reputable shop will always stand by the quality of its work.
+However, certain processes cannot be fully guaranteed.
+No professional will promise to fix imperfections without assessing your vehicle in person first.

 Some scratches can be corrected, while others will be too deep into the paint to fix with detailing alone.